hFolks will RAVE over this easy, cheesy, and delicious baked ziti that will feed up to 20 people and is make-ahead AND

 Every year, I make and freeze this for holiday company and entertaining.
-This recipe makes 2 casseroles (9 x 13; 10 x 13; 11 x 13).
+This recipe makes 2 casseroles (ranging from 9 x 13; 10 x 13; 11 x 13).
 If you only need one, just bake one and freeze one.
 I love bakeware that goes from freezer to oven to table.
 I recommend this rectangular Le Crueset and this one from Emile Henry.
 When dividing this up to freeze and bake for the holidays, I like to use this red oval Emile Henry baking dish to add a festive touch.

 Baked ziti is a pasta based casserole where you layer pasta, meat sauce, cheeses, and a ricotta/egg/sour cream mixture.
 It is similar to lasagna but much easier to make (and just as yummy).

 - The meat sauce: The meat sauce in this baked ziti couldn’t be easier.
 It consists of ground beef simmered in prepared jarred pasta sauce (and a few seasonings).
 Don’t worry; it isn’t boring.
 There are lots of flavors going on in this dish, so the meat sauce needs to be simple.